GoogleCloudPlatform/professional-services/examples/vertex_mlops_enterprise/README.md

 Each of the notebooks provides detailed instructions on prerequisites for their execution and they should be self-explanatory.

+Once you have reviewed the notebooks, you can go on with these advanced steps to set up the automated environments and the CI/CD process using Github.

+1. [Environments](doc/01-ENVIRONMENTS.md) covers how to automate the environments deployments using Terraform.
+1. [GIT Setup](doc/02-GIT_SETUP.md) covers how to configure a Github repo to be used for the CI/CD process.
+1. [03-prediction.ipynb](doc/03-MLOPS.md) cover test the automated MLOps end2end process.

 <!-- CONTRIBUTING -->
 ## Contributing